rabbitmq/erlang-rpm/README.md

 ### Without Docker

-You must be running an RPM-based distro (CentOS 8, 7 or equivalent RHEL is highly recommended) for this to work.
+You must be running an RPM-based distro (CentOS Stream 9, modern Fedora or equivalent RHEL is highly recommended) for this to work.

 ``` shell
 # add sudo if required by the local Docker installation